 By Jake Schogger - City Career Series

 Ten top tips for passing a verbal reasoning test

 1. Find out who your test provider will be

 As soon as you find out you’re going to sit a verbal reasoning test, ask to see a sample of the questions.
 That’s because all verbal reasoning tests aren’t the same.
 They’re produced by a number of different test providers – the main ones being SHL, Kenexa, Saville, Cubiks and Talent Q. Knowing which provider is responsible for the test you’ll be doing means you can practise on the right type of test.
 That will be a big advantage when it comes to the real thing.

 2. Read and re-read each piece of text

-These passages of text are deliberately written in complex, sometimes convoluted language.
+Verbal reasoning test passages are deliberately written in complex and sometimes convoluted language.
 Small assumptions can catch you out.
 So read each passage two or three times to make sure you understand what’s being said – and not being said – before you answer.
 It’s also vital to read the instructions thoroughly so you don’t miss vital information like ‘You cannot go back to previous questions’ or ‘Please select two answers’.

 3. Don’t make assumptions

-Don’t factor in general knowledge or real-life experiences or that you know prove or disprove a statement.
+Don’t allow general knowledge or real-life experiences to prove or disprove a statement.
 You must take the information you’re presented with literally.
-If something isn’t included in the passage then you can’t let it affect your decision-making process when answering the questions.
+If something isn’t included in the passage then you can’t let it affect your decision-making process when answering questions on a verbal reasoning test.